-- This trip is being offered as a sample trip, so the actual terms and conditions will be finalized and based on the dates you wish to travel. - The final price will be based on the number of participants. - The final price will be determined on which of the two accommodations offered you choose and is based on availability. - All participants must stay in the same accommodations. - To reserve a spot a deposit of \$700.00 must be paid. - Itinerary subject to change. - All participants must have a valid US passport with an expiration date no sooner than 6 months after the RETURN DATE of the trip.
+- This trip is being offered as a sample trip, so the actual terms and conditions will be finalized based on the dates you wish to travel.
+Holiday travel may be higher. - The final price will be based on the number of participants. - The final price will be determined on which of the two accommodations offered and dates you choose and is based on availability. - All participants must stay in the same accommodations. - To reserve a spot a deposit of \$700.00 must be paid. - Itinerary subject to change. - All participants must have a valid US passport with an expiration date no sooner than 6 months AFTER the RETURN DATE of the trip.